 What happens in the body?

 The period is postponed by adding progesterone into the body - by medicine.
 Progesterone is what your body naturally produces after ovulation, and is what increases your temperature.
 Progesterone also postpones the period, as it's what naturally tells the body that it's pregnant and no bleeding should occur.
-Due to this, you should not keep measuring your temperature unless the app has confirmed ovulation.
-If the app has confirmed ovulation, you can keep measuring your temperature as usually.
+Due to this, you should not keep measuring your temperature unless the algorithm has confirmed ovulation.
+If the algorithm has confirmed ovulation, you can keep measuring your temperature as usually.

-Extending the luteal phase may also cause the app to indicate a pregnancy, as your luteal phase is all of a sudden much longer than it usually is - the luteal phase is constant and the same length in each cycle.
+Extending the luteal phase may also cause the algorithm to indicate a pregnancy, as your luteal phase is all of a sudden much longer than it usually is - the luteal phase is constant and the same length in each cycle.
 This is nothing to be alarmed about for a Prevent user, as you know the reason behind the longer cycle already.